swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 	should automatically appear.
 Click on it.
 Name the pull request and select **Create pull request**.

+	!!! info

+		You might need to wait for the pipeline to finish before the button appears.

 === ":simple-gitlab: GitLab"

 	The merge request has already been created from the issue earlier, you can